-You may be considering traveling with CBD oil.
+You may be considering flying with CBD oil.
 After all, it may be a supplement that you have been taking for pain, anxiety, skin issues, sleep, or a more severe ailment that you have a prescription for.

 Because some CBD oil and full spectrum CBD oil contain THC, one has to be careful when traveling.

 CBD oil is legal in the U.S. under the Agricultural and Improvement Act of 2018 or farm bill.
 Under this law, the THC content of the CBD oil has to contain under 0.3% THC.